-6. Deferred Outflows/Inflows of Resources
+5. Deferred Outflows/Inflows of Resources

 In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
 This separate financial statement element, deferred outflows of resources, represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources (expense/expenditure) until then.
-The District currently has three items that qualify for reporting in this category, which are a deferred charge on bond refunding, interest rate swap, and a deferred pension contribution reported in the government-wide statement of net position.
+The District currently has four items that qualify for reporting in this category, which are a deferred charge on bond refunding, interest rate swap, a deferred pension contribution, and deferred outflows of resources for pension, which are reported in the government-wide statement of net position.
 A deferred charge on refunding results from the difference in the carrying value of refunded debt and its reacquisition price.
 This amount is deferred and amortized over the shorter of the life of the refunded or refunding debt.
 The interest rate derivative is deemed a hedge instrument and is reported as a deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
-A deferred outflow on the government-wide statement of net position.
 A deferred pension contribution results from contributions made to the pension plan subsequent to the measurement date and prior to the District's year end.
 The contributions will be recognized as a reduction in net pension liability in the following year.
+Deferred outflows of resources for pension relates to the District's net pension liability and pension expenses and arises from changes in assumptions, actual versus expected results, changes in benefits, variances in expected versus actual investment earnings, changes in the employer's proportion, differences between employer contributions and the proportionate share of total contributions reported by the pension plan, or changes in the internal allocation of the net pension liability between governmental and business-type activities.
+These amounts are deferred and amortized over either a closed five-year period or the average remaining service life of all employees depending on what gave rise to the deferred outflow.